buggemgames/steam_get/README.md

 # steam_get

-Tool to get your achievements. **COMPLETELY** open-source and free, we bypass Valve's interlectual property (headers) by getting the functions out manually.
+Tool to get your achievements.
+Free and open-source, we bypass using Valve's headers by loading the functions manually.

 Heavily based on VVVVVV's Steam API implementation.

 ## User's Guide